 André Stordeur

-André Stordeur is a foundational Belgian composer and instrument builder known for his pioneering work in minimalist and modular electronic music.
-Hailing from Brussels, his most significant achievement is the creation of the Serge Modular synthesizer for Europe and a catalog of deeply influential, yet commercially underground, studio albums that have shaped the genre for decades.
+André Stordeur is a foundational Belgian electronic musician and instrument builder known for his pioneering work in minimal synth and experimental music.
+Hailing from Brussels, his most significant achievement is the creation of the legendary Serge Modular synthesizer in Europe and a series of influential, sought-after solo albums that defined a stark, analog sound.

 Early career